An introduction to Slack Enterprise Grid

-Slack provides employees with dedicated, focused spaces to work with immediate teams (in workspaces) while allowing them to connect with the broader organisation around projects and conversations (in channels).
+Slack provides employees with dedicated, focused spaces to work with immediate teams (in workspaces) while allowing them to connect with the broader organization around projects and conversations (in channels).

 What is Enterprise Grid?

 It includes all of the security and governance functionality you expect in an enterprise solution but with an intuitive, consumer-like experience that results in unprecedented adoption.
-Enterprise Grid powers the work of some of the world’s largest companies – such as IBM, Condé Nast, Oracle and E-Trade – and is the only collaboration product that can support up to 500,000 people.
+Enterprise Grid powers the work of some of the world’s largest companies—like IBM, Condé Nast, Oracle and E-Trade—and is the only collaboration product that can support up to 500,000 people.

-Enterprise Grid is designed to mirror the way your company is structured and is made up of unlimited workspaces that are connected within the container of an organisation.
-Workspaces are often provisioned for business units, departments or subsidiaries, but are flexible enough to support your organisation’s unique needs.
+Enterprise Grid is designed to mirror the way your company is structured and is made up of unlimited workspaces that are connected within the container of an organization.
+Workspaces are often provisioned for business units, departments or subsidiaries, but are flexible enough to support your organization’s unique needs.

-Grid enables teams to work with greater agility while providing IT administrators with centralised tools to manage security and maintain compliance across the entire organisation.
+Grid enables teams to work with greater agility while providing IT administrators with centralized tools to manage security and maintain compliance across the entire organization.

 Slack has been the hammer that has helped us tear down the walls of silos across 21st Century Fox.
 It has enabled us to position Slack as the operating system of collaboration across 194 countries and 171 ofﬁces, pulling us together like nothing else has.